-Have the aftereffects of COVID-19 left you with fatigue, depression, anxiety, or sleep and concentration problems?
-Here’s how to recognize post-COVID symptoms and get the help you need.
+Have the aftereffects of COVID-19 left you with depression, anxiety, fatigue, or sleep and concentration problems?
+Here’s how to recognize long-haul COVID symptoms and get the help you need.

 Of course, because it’s such a new virus, much remains unclear about the lasting effects of COVID-19, including why some people are affected by long COVID, what exactly causes the symptoms, or how long they’re likely to last.

-Whether your symptoms are directly linked to the virus, a post-viral syndrome, or the effects of the pandemic, it doesn’t mean that your suffering is any less real or that you’re powerless to improve how you feel.
+Whether your symptoms are directly linked to the virus or a post-viral syndrome, it doesn’t mean that your suffering is any less real or that you’re powerless to improve how you feel.
 While there’s still much we don’t know about long COVID, there are steps you can take to ease your symptoms, regain your health, and support your mood.

-There’s no formal definition of long COVID yet.
+Long COVID is generally defined as the conditions that continue or arise after an acute COVID-19 infection.
 Some medical authorities and researchers define it as extending a few weeks after recovery, others several months.
 And while there are also no established diagnostic criteria, the most common symptoms reported include:

 The nature and extent of symptoms can vary greatly from one person to another.
 Symptoms can also often fluctuate, so you may feel more fatigued one day than the next, for example, find that difficult emotions ebb and flow, or feel less mentally sharp on certain days.
 You may also face a lack of understanding from others at home or work who feel that you should have recovered by now or even accuse you of malingering.
 If you’re unable to work, the added stress and worry of losing your income can make your symptoms even worse.